rollin340/ldap_nifi_airflow/README.md

 For the full steps on adding users, groups, and permissions, do refer to the [official NiFi documentiation](https://nifi.apache.org/docs/nifi-docs/html/administration-guide.html#config-users-access-policies).

-## Misc & FAQ
-### "Insufficient Permissions" when loggin in to NiFi
-This means that the account eists, but has not been configured for any permissions within NiFi.
-Refer to the [first use section for NiFi](#first-use).

-### I can't create any processes, even ass the admin
+#### Giving users permissions to view NiFi processes
 Right-click on the Nifi canvas and select 'Manage Access Policies'.
 From here, you will have to create policies, then add the users accordingly.
 The admin account has to do this even for their own access.

+## Misc & FAQ
+### "Insufficient Permissions" when logging in to NiFi
+This means that the account exists, but has not been configured for any permissions within NiFi.
+Refer to the [NiFi details section for the steps required](#adding-permissions-for-users-to-login).

+### I can't create any processes, even ass the admin
+This means that you have not yet added certain policies for the user.
+Note that this is required even for the administrator account, who by default does not have these permissions.
+Refer to the [NiFi details section for the steps required.](#giving-users-permissions-to-view-nifi-processes)

 ### How to configure local NiFi
 We will need to update the following files for NiFi if done locally: